VargaJoe/sn-magazine/docs/implementation-tasks.md

   - [x] Used addComponent to dynamically load maintenance layouts
   - [x] Verified maintenance page displays correctly when API is unavailable
   - [x] Verified build compiles without errors

+### Technical Tasks - Loading Ref Optimization in PageWrapper
+  - [x] Added loadingRef = useRef(false) to prevent double loadPage calls
+  - [x] Check if loadingRef.current is true at start of loadPage and return early if so
+  - [x] Set loadingRef.current to true after the check
+  - [x] Reset loadingRef.current to false in the finally block
+  - [x] Build succeeded with warnings about unused variables, no errors
+  - [x] App ready for testing to validate render count reduction
+  - [x] Validated successful render count reduction: renders decreased from 45+ to 17 across navigation session, with "loadPage already in progress, skipping" log message confirming fix.
+Renders now primarily due to legitimate state changes, closer to 1-2 per navigation target, with remaining optimization for widget-level renders.
+  - [x] Fixed navigation issue by resetting loadingRef.current = false at the beginning of loadContent, so each new location load resets the loading state and allows loadPage to execute properly.
+Navigation now works on first click.